idaholab/moose/modules/geochemistry/paper.md

 - Removing mineral masses at the end of each time-step (called "flow-through" by @bethke_2007)
 - Adding pure H$_{2}$O and removing an equal mass of water components and solutes it contains (called "flush" by @bethke_2007).

 Combinations of these may be used.
 For instance, changing temperature while controlling species activity.

+[//]: # (reviewer question: Is there any way to suppress certain reactions, particularly, suppressing some redox reactions, and minerals to get involved?
+Andy replies: yes, i've added extra text to the "Types of species and reactions" section, above, to explain this.)

 ## Mathematical solution strategy